e-ian/port/youtube_playlist_data.md

 ## Overview

-This guide demonstrates how to create a comprehensive YouTube playlist tracking system in Port.
-You'll learn how to:
+This guide shows you how to set up a system for tracking YouTube playlists and video performance in Port.
-- Model playlist and video data using Port blueprints
-- Set up automated data ingestion using GitHub Actions
-- Create meaningful visualizations of your YouTube data
-- Monitor playlist and video performance metrics
+You’ll learn how to organize your YouTube content, automate the tracking of video metrics, and create visualizations to monitor playlist growth and audience engagement.
+The integration provides centralized content management, real-time performance updates, and automated daily data updates, giving you the insights needed to make informed content decisions.

 ## Prerequisites